AtsukoCoffey/search4herbs/README.md

 ![Get current time - W3School](readme/credit-datetime-3.png "Get current time - W3School")<a id="credit-lis-into-dic"></a>

 ### List into dictionary (tuple) with index no. - `enumerate`
-I found some different ways to achive this though, this `enumerate` method is build-in function so I wanted to get used to it.
+I found some different ways to achieve this though, this `enumerate` method is build-in function so I wanted to get used to it.
 Note:`enumerate` returns a `tuple` not dictionary.
 ![List into tuple with index no. (1)](readme/credit-list-into-dic-index-2.png "List into tuple with index no. (1)")
 ![List into tuple with index no. (2)](readme/credit-list-into-dic-index-3.png "List into tuple with index no. (2)")<a id="credit-lambda"></a>

 ### Using `lambda` anonymous function
 To get lowest `moves` value from the dictionary, I tried to use `min()`.
 There were `lambda` in some example code, I changed my mind to use `sorted()` there are `lambda` sample codes again.
-So learned about this fantastic fanction.
+So learned about this fantastic function.
 ![Using lambda (1)](readme/credit-lambda-1.png "Using lambda (1)")
 ![Using lambda (2)](readme/credit-lambda-2.png "Using lambda (2)")
 W3School's `Try it Yourself` space is really useful to try my code as well.
 When I checked whether my code was working or not, I have to play and clear the game to reach to the `record()` function.
 Here I could try `enumerate` and `lambda` together.
 Below screen-shot shows that I got the sorted tuple data.
 Underneath is getting the index numbers of the top 5.